 What Is a Gravel Bike?
-Must-Have Features Explained
+Let us Explain

 The spike in popularity of gravel bikes highlights their broadly-appealing qualities.
 Many riders appreciate a bike that can do multiple jobs, especially given the expense of investing in more than one.

 The gravel design cleverly solves a lot of problems, allowing you to ride almost anywhere you want, with relative comfort and efficiency.

 To help you better decide if a gravel bike is right for you, we explain their shared features, the areas where they perform well, and some comparisons to other popular bicycle styles.

 If you like what you see here, make sure to also check out our selection of the best gravel bikes on the market today.

 Gravel riding is a discipline that lies somewhere between road riding and mountain biking on the spectrum of disciplines.
 It was popularized in the US thanks to the vast network of unpaved trails and tracks spread throughout the country.